baking-bad/beacon-dotnet-sdk/README.md

 };
 ```

-You can although subscribe to
+You can also subscribe to

 ```cs
 beaconWalletClient.OnConnectedClientsListChanged += (object sender, ConnectedClientsListChangedEventArgs e) => {}